 After prolonged use and rigorous testing I would have given the 2016 price a review of and thus advised cautious purchase.
-Here in 2018 with a price point around £220 my conservative rating is because for this quality and functionality, it is at a wallet opening price point very hard to ignore!
+Here in 2019 with a price point around £220 my rating is because for this functionality, it is at a wallet opening price point hard to ignore!

 TIP 4 • Don’t be afraid to try alternative ANT+ speed, cadence and heart rate sensors.
-They are often cheaper than Garmin originals and in my experience work equally as well!
+They are often cheaper than Garmin originals and in my experience work more reliably!
 Separate review coming soon..

 All our reviews are independent and written without prejudice or bias.
 If we receive sponsorship for advertisement it will never be entitled ‘Review’.
 Our aim is to always maintain the highest possible consumer focused standards.